 Given the discontent with modern healthcare, promising new care models like direct primary care and healthcare delivered in the home are ideas whose time has come.
 As our CMO, Dr. Tobias Barker explains, the most viable emerging solutions are those that blend the best part of “old school” medicine with exciting advancements in technology, paving the way for unprecedented access and health outcomes.

 We partner closely with our clients every step of the way, from researching the optimal location for a new clinic to adding new clinic services over time to responding to the evolving needs of a company’s employees.

-Dr. Eric Miller explains how creating a care model in which doctors can practice medicine in an unhurried, patient-focused environment ultimately benefits the employers offering Paladina Health as a benefit.
+Dr. Tobias Barker explains how creating a care model in which doctors can practice medicine in an unhurried, patient-focused environment ultimately benefits the employers offering Paladina Health as a benefit.

 Seasonal allergies come with a host of unpleasant symptoms, many of which can be treated with at-home and over-the-counter remedies.
 In this post, Dr. DeMeyere-Coursey outlines four tips for combating allergies at home.

 Our direct primary care program works in tandem with employers' health insurance plans.
 In the long run, it reduces healthcare costs and boosts employee health and happiness.
 This blog post explains how.

 Eating right is an important step in embracing a healthier lifestyle, and having nutritious, easy-to-prepare recipes on hand can inspire you in making smart food decisions without feeling deprived.
 We've put together a few quick tips and delicious recipes that will hopefully resonate with you and your family.

 As healthcare continue to rise year over year, employers are seeking cost-saving solutions.
 Paladina Health's direct primary care model reduces healthcare expenses for employers while simultaneously improving the quality of healthcare employees have access to.